hoplon/javelin/README.md

 * **The unquote-splicing form** is interpreted as the composition of `unquote` and `deref`.

-Some things don't make sense in a formula and result in runtime errors:
+Some things don't make sense in a formula and cause runtime errors:

 * **Special forms** `def`, `loop*`, `letfn*`, `try*`, `recur`, `ns`, `deftype*`, `defrecord*`, and `&` are not supported.